DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance_Revisited/README.md

 CGRAD1 = CGRAD1.rename(columns = rename_dict)
 ```

 I filtered the statewide summary dataset to just contain the high schools in the Dallas-Fort Worth counties.
-I the joined all of the datasets together using the `state_school_id` field that I created for each of the datasets.
+I then joined all of the datasets together using the `state_school_id` field that I created for each of the datasets.

 ```python